josevarghese/copy-link-to-heading/readme.txt

 **Key Features:**

-- Adds a link icon next to the selected heading levels (H2, H3, etc.).
+- Add a link icon next to the selected heading levels (H2, H3, etc.).
 - Supports posts, pages, and custom post types.
 - Customizable heading levels to display the link icon.
 - Compatible with WooCommerce product pages and other custom post types.
 - Generates anchor links, section links, and deep links for improved navigation.
 - Simple settings page for quick configuration.
 - Lightweight and optimized for performance.
-- Option to always show the copy link to heading icon for the mobile devices
+- Option to always show the copy link to the heading icon for mobile devices

-== How Links Are Generated ==
+== How Links are Generated ==

 - The plugin automatically generates anchor links for headings on the frontend when the page loads.
 No changes are required in the WordPress editor or post content.
 - If a heading already has an anchor link, the plugin uses the existing anchor link URL for the "copy link" functionality.
-- Even if the heading text is modified later, the plugin dynamically regenerates the anchor link based on the updated heading text on the frontend.
-This ensures any changes made in the editor will not cause issues with link functionality.
+Even if the heading text is modified later, the plugin dynamically regenerates the anchor link based on the updated heading text on the front end.
+This ensures that any changes made in the editor will not cause issues with link functionality.
 - This seamless approach ensures the plugin adapts to changes in content while maintaining reliable and accurate linking.

 **Use Cases:**